Entry into state parks, state recreation areas, state forest campgrounds and state trailhead parking lots requires a Recreation Passport.

 Dispersed camping is permitted on any state-owned land for free.
 The following rules apply:

-- The campsite is not located in a designated state park, recreation area, rustic state forest campground or game area.
+- The campsite must not be located in a designated state park, recreation area, rustic state forest campground or game area.
 The campsite must also be located more than one mile from a rustic state forest campground.

 - The property must not be posted "No Camping."

-- A camp registration card is prominently posted at the campsite for the duration of the stay.
+- A camp registration card must be prominently posted at the campsite for the duration of the stay.
 It is the responsibility of the camping party to ensure that the registration card remains legible (placing it in a zip-top bag is recommended).

 - State Land Rules are followed.